glouppe/talk-neural-lfi/talk.md

 Let a neural network take full control of the internals of the simulation program by hijacking all calls to the random number generator.

 .footnote[Le et al, 2016 [[arXiv:1610.09900](https://arxiv.org/abs/1610.09900)]; Baydin et al, 2018 [[arXiv:1807.07706](https://arxiv.org/abs/1807.07706)]; Baydin et al, 2019 [[arXiv:1907.03382](https://arxiv.org/abs/1907.03382)].]

+???

+Somewhat similar to ABC except we also make inference on $z$ and learn to sample efficiently.

 ---